mynt-geromep/react_project_ecommerce/README.md

 In the project directory, you should run the following commands:

 ### `npm install`
 Installs node_modules in the project directory.
+(Optional)
 ### `npm start`
 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.